 What Might This Be Good For?

 Here’s an example.
 Web crawlers gather billions of pages from across the Web so that they can be indexed.
 The pages often exist in multiple nearly identical versions, so for both economy of processing and so that users don’t get back a ridiculous number of links to the same document, the near-duplicates need to be identified and ignored.

 The usefulness of the signatures is not limited to estimating LD.
 The differences in the signatures are located in approximately the same relative positions as the differences in the original documents.
-Either alone or in combination with the LD, this can tell you a lot about the relationship between two similar documents without the need to examine the documents themselves.
-For instance, If two signatures differ at the beginning and the end, you can infer that the same block of text is simply embedded in two different pages.
+Either alone or in combination with the estimated LD, this can tell you a lot about the relationship between two similar documents without the need to examine the documents themselves.
+For instance, If two signatures differ only at the beginning and the end, you can infer that the same block of text is simply embedded in two different pages.

-If the differences are sprinkled throughout, but the LD is too small to be consistent with random files, then they are probably different versions of the same document.
+If the differences are sprinkled throughout, but the LD is too small to be consistent with a pair of random files, then they are probably different versions of the same document.
 A good example of this showed up in tests when comparing a modern translation of Dante’s Inferno to several thousand random books from the Gutenberg book set.
 The unchanged original was used as the subject and mutilated versions of the same file had been added to the test set.
-In this case we’re not looking for duplication so much pairs with an LD that is too small to be a coincidence.
+The test consisted of comparing the subject’s signature to the pre-computed signatures of all the samples.

 - The original text.

 - The mutilated versions.

 - The Inferno to the three-volume set including Paradiso and Purgatorio.

 - The non-ASCII versions of the same books with diacritics included (which results in numerous small changes on every line.)

 - A different English translation from the Italian done a century earlier.

 How Does It Work?